-Organic crops will not cause such allergic reactions or any other harmful side effects.
-That’s the best part about eating naturally grown organic vegetables — they are 100% healthy.
+Organic vegetables and fruits will not cause such allergic reactions or any other harmful side effects.
+That’s the best part about eating organically grown produce—it’s 100% healthy.

 So, how do you tell the difference between organic and inorganic vegetables?
-Those grown with synthetic chemicals may have the perfect look and size while organic produce will have a few wormholes on the leaves and you may also find small worms or bugs stuck on them.
+Those grown with synthetic chemicals may have the perfect look and size.
+Organic produce, on the other hand, may have a few wormholes in the leaves.
+You may also find small worms or bugs stuck on them.

-In the end, it’s better to pick off a few worms than to ingest chemical-laden foods that can lead to a lot of health issues later.
+In the end, it’s better to pick off a few worms and bugs than to ingest vegetables sprayed with harmful chemicals.
+Those, no doubt, may lead to a lot of health issues later.